thomasmendez/lms-app/TEACHER README.md

 This web application can be setup in a school with the assistance of a DevOps developer.

+To view how a teacher can manage their account and settings please view the [TEACHER SETTINGS README.md](https://github.com/thomasmendez/lms-app/blob/master/TEACHER%20SETTINGS%20README.md) file.

 ## Creating a Account (Signup)

 In order to create an account, a teacher would go to the signup page and fill out the following information: